ana-e-uk/DM-Lab-Website/README.md

 **For specific module code:** Each module has their own folder in the `module-scripts` folder.
 * `main.py` has the code that runs the module's data processing
+* `[module name]_pn.py` has the code that creates the Panel dashboard/web-page for the specific module
 * `vizualization.py` has the code that is used by Panel to visualize the data
 * `constants.py` has the constants used in the `main.py` and `visualization.py` scripts

-**For Panel code:** Each module's Panel webpage/dashboard code, as well as the main webpage/dashboard code, is in the `panel-scripts` folder.
+**For Panel code:** Each module's Panel webpage/dashboard code is in that module's `module-scripts` file.
+The main webpage/dashboard code is in the `panel-scripts` folder.

 ```
 data